nguyennd29/HEDSPI-LIBRARY/README.md

 # HEDSPI Library
-> This website is made to help people easier to look for books from library.\n
+> Easy to look for your book!
-> ユーザーが図書館の本を簡単に調べるためのウェブサイト。

 ## Table of contents
 * [General info](#general-info)